void-linux/void-packages/Manual.md

 invocations (e.g., `python3-pep517` packages that use a meson backend) and is added by default for packages that use the `meson` build style.

+- `python3` configures the cross-build environment to use Python libraries, header files, and interpreter configurations in the target root.
+The `python3` helper is added by default for packages that use the `python3-module` or `python3-pep517` build styles.

 - `qemu` sets additional variables for the `cmake` and `meson` build styles to allow executing cross-compiled binaries inside qemu.
 It sets `CMAKE_CROSSCOMPILING_EMULATOR` for cmake and `exe_wrapper` for meson